gustavo-grieco/echidna-xp/README.md

 * Enable extensive benchmarking with real fuzzing campaigns
 * Reduce code complexity and remove legacy or unused features

 All code developed here will eventually be merged [upstream](https://github.com/crytic/echidna) and made available in official releases.
-You can see [here the list of all PRs from this fork](https://github.com/crytic/echidna/pulls?q=is%3Apr+author%3Agustavo-grieco+sort%3Aupdated-desc).
+You can see [here the list of all the PRs from this fork](https://github.com/crytic/echidna/pulls?q=is%3Apr+author%3Agustavo-grieco+sort%3Aupdated-desc+created%3A%3E%3D2025-05-01).

 ## Funding